ng-log/ng-log/docs/unwinder.md

-For above reason, if you use a 64-bit system and you need `InstallFailureSignalHandler()`, we strongly recommend you install `libunwind` before trying to configure or install google glog. libunwind can be found [here](http://download.savannah.nongnu.org/releases/libunwind/libunwind-snap-070410.tar.gz).
+For above reason, if you use a 64-bit system and you need `InstallFailureSignalHandler()`, we strongly recommend you install `libunwind` before trying to configure or install ng-log. libunwind can be found [here](http://download.savannah.nongnu.org/releases/libunwind/libunwind-snap-070410.tar.gz).

 Even if you already have `libunwind` installed, you will probably still need to